-WHEREAS, the Town Board concurs with the Plan Commission's recommendation; and
+WHEREAS, the Town Board concurs with the Plan Commission's recommendation, except that the recommended revisions to 18.15 in Appendix B are not to be included; and

 WHEREAS, the Town Board finds that the recommended revisions to the Town's zoning regulations can be interpreted to be a down zoning ordinance because it may decrease the development density of land or reduce the permitted uses of land, and therefore the super majority requirement in s.
 66.10015, Wis.
 Stats, applies to this ordinance, requiring a vote in favor by two-thirds of the members-elect of the Town Board for passage and adoption; and